7db9a/lsk/README.md

 * Escape a file view from widdling-down or selecting a range.

 * Maybe figure out an alternative to xdo-tool (using env var to return file names is sorta hacky).

-* Use more screen real-estate and handle file name wraps.

 ## Other usage